WS-UB/WL-Local-Server/README.md

 - [x] Synchronized data can be sent to a MinIO server.
 - [x] WiFi data is received from the RPI via an MQTT Handler.
 - [x] WiFi data is synchronized with IMU and GPS data within 500ms of each other.
+- [x] Parse the message that is sent to the MQTT broker.
+- [x] Retrieve and read the parquet file based on the User ID and Timestamp that is sent from the MQTT broker.
+- [x] Get the GPS Coordinates from the read parquet file and send it back to the MQTT broker.